susannaelsie/stat545-hw-klassen-susanna/hw04/README.md

 Paid Non-Farm Work | Table 004-0242 Census of Agriculture, number of farm operators by paid non-farm work Farm Operator Work On-Farm | Table 004-0241 Census of Agriculture, number of farm operators by average number of hours per week worked
 Total Farm Capital | Table 004-0232 Census of Agriculture, farms classified by total farm capital

+**Preparing data for import**: I went through the following steps to prepare the spreadsheets for being imported
+1. Removed extranneous details in the first row of the spreadsheet (and captured details in the above table)
+2. Renamed first column name to 'CD Region'
+3. Renamed region names to shorten (removed province and CD code)
+4. Removed footnotes